8 Best Freshservice Connectors for IT Service Management

 • Less customization than script-based platforms

-• Limited to pre-built connectors (60+ supported)
+• Limited to pre-built connectors (60+ supported, but niche platforms may not be covered)

-• Complex multi-system workflows may hit limitations
+• Complex multi-system workflows may hit limitations with conditional logic

 5. Integrately